-METALS-Copper touches 2-week high on hopes of partial trade deal
+METALS-Copper touches two-week high on hopes of partial trade deal

 “It’s very much half-empty sentiment currently.”

-The 15-month long trade dispute between the United States and China has slowed global growth and dimmed the demand outlook for base metals.
+The 15-month trade dispute between the United States and China has slowed global growth and dimmed the demand outlook for base metals.

-U.S. President Donald Trump said his plans to meet with China’s Vice Premier Liu He at the White House on Friday was a good sign.
+U.S. President Donald Trump said his plans to meet China’s Vice Premier Liu He at the White House on Friday was a good sign.

-Three-month copper on the London Metal Exchange had gained 0.4% to $5,805 a tonne by 1045 GMT, the highest since Sept.
-24. It jumped 1.7% in the previous session, the strongest gain in nearly four weeks.
+Three-month copper on the London Metal Exchange gained 0.3% to $5,796.50 a tonne in official open-outcry trading after touching its highest since Sept.
+24 at $5,809.50.
+It had risen 1.7% in the previous session, its strongest advance in nearly four weeks.

-* ZINC: LME zinc climbed 0.9% to $2,408.50 a tonne, the highest since Aug.
-1. It surged more than 4% in the previous session following news about a shutdown.
+* ZINC: LME zinc failed to trade in official rings but was bid up 0.6% at $2,403 a tonne after hitting $2,416, the highest since Aug.
+1. It surged more than 4% in the previous session after news of a production shutdown.

-* VEDANTA: Vedanta Resources said on Thursday it would shut its Skorpion zinc operations in Namibia from early November until the end of February 2020 due to technical problems.
+* MINE CLOSURE: Vedanta Resources said on Thursday that it would shut its Skorpion zinc operations in Namibia from early November until the end of February 2020 because of technical problems.

-“Demand for zinc in China is expected to recover slightly in Q4 ... (because of) seasonal recovery as well as the impact from the previous stimulus policies,” said CRU analyst Dina Yu.

-* ZINC STOCKS: LME zinc stocks MZNSTX-TOTAL last stood at 62,475 tonnes, having dropped by more than half since the beginning of 2019.
-In April, zinc stocks touched a record low at 50,425 tonnes.
+* ZINC STOCKS: LME zinc stocks MZNSTX-TOTAL last stood at 62,475 tonnes, having dropped by more than half since the start of 2019.
+Stocks touched a record low of 50,425 tonnes in April.

 * ALUMINIUM STOCKS: LME on-warrant aluminium inventories, those not earmarked for delivery, rose to 797,650 tonnes, the highest since May 15.

-LME aluminium, the only metal in the red, slid 1.5% to $1,726 a tonne.
+LME aluminium, the only metal in the red, slid 1.5% to trade at $1,726 a tonne in official activity.

 “We see little upside for aluminium.
 Even though production is quite weak, there’s still more than enough aluminium around to meet demand,” Bain said.
-Capital Economics expects the metal to end the year at $1,650.

 * For the top stories in metals and other news, click or

-Additional reporting by Mai Nguyen in Singapore and Enrico Dela Cruz in Manila, editing by Deepa Babington
+Additional reporting by Mai Nguyen in Singapore and Enrico Dela Cruz in Manila, editing by Deepa Babington and David Goodman